LFebruary/LFebruary/README.md

 I am energetic, logical, innovative, analytical and like to learn new skills continuously.

-Currently working for [Mediclinic SA](https://www.mediclinic.co.za/) as a junior developer.
+Currently working for [Mediclinic SA](https://www.mediclinic.co.za/) as a programmer.

 ## Purpose